jgberman/CP255/docs/README.md

 ## Reflections
 The route that was created may be the optimal based on the conditions dictated, but does not match the optimal route that I have found for myself.
 There are a few reasons for the discrepancy.

 <p>1) The methodology does not differentiate between different levels of bicycle infrastructure.
-A road with a protected bikelane is shown as equivalent as a road with sharrow markings, despite the fact that protected bikelands greatly affects the quality of my ride whereas sharrows have a negligible effect on the quality of my ride.</p>
+A road with a protected bikelane is shown as equivalent as a road with sharrow markings, despite the fact that protected bikelanes greatly affects the quality of my ride whereas sharrows have a negligible effect on the quality of my ride.</p>
 <p>2) The methodology does not differentiate between the different types of roads except for motorways (I excluded limited access highways from the data set).
 I prefer riding on residential streets with a maximum of two lanes, rather than 4 lane arterials.</p>
 <p>3) The pavement condition index was from 2018.
 Some roads have been repaved since then, which would change the scores and potentially alter the route.</p>